ozzysp/predict_prices_airbnb/README.md

 In terminal jus type: jupyter notebook

-This model has been made for study purposes only. if you have any question, please contact me.
+This model has been made for study purposes only.

+If you have any question, please contact me.

 You can contribute to this project